pryv/dev-site/source/guides/data-modelling.md

 }
 ```

 2. **The access token distribution**

-The "HTTP POST /accesses" call will create an access token (**"token"**: "ckd0br26e00075csmifuhrlad") to be shared with the doctor to enable him to manage data from the stream "Health":
+The "HTTP POST /accesses" call will create an access token to be shared with the doctor to enable him to manage data from the stream "Health" (**"token"**: "ckd0br26e00075csmifuhrlad"):
 ```json
 {
   "access": {